seankessler/fullstack-weather-app-to-do-list/README.md

 ## 🌟 Overview

-This is a feature-rich to-do app designed as part of a developer bootcamp.
-Users can:
+This is a feature-rich to-do app users can:
 - Create, edit, complete, and delete tasks
 - Set their mood and receive personalized suggestions
 - Get weather-based task recommendations
 - Log in to access their own task list

-This app combines frontend design, interactive UI logic, and API integration — making it a great full-stack learning project.
+This app combines frontend design, interactive UI logic, and API integration.

 ---